manvalls/ebjs/README.md

+[![NPM](https://nodei.co/npm/ebjs.png?downloads=true)](https://nodei.co/npm/ebjs/)

+This package uses or may use at some point in the future ECMAScript 6 features.
+Use it on a compatible environment or transpile it with Traceur, Closure Compiler, es6-transpiler or equivalent.
+Please note that some of these have flaws and bugs, test your code carefully until you find a suitable tool for your task.

+When cloning this repository, put the folder inside another named "node_modules" in order to avoid potential errors related to npm's dependency handling, and then run `npm install` on it.

+No piece of software is ever completed, feel free to contribute and be humble.

 # Extensible binary javascript serialization

-[![NPM](https://nodei.co/npm/ebjs.png?downloads=true)](https://nodei.co/npm/ebjs/)

-No piece of software is ever completed, feel free to contribute and be humble

 ## Description